 Squirrels

-These are usually larger and heavier than chipmunks.
-The size and weight may vary according to the species.
-Ground squirrels range from 8 to 12 inches (25 – 30 cm) in length.
-Tree squirrels are 12 to 20 inches (38 – 52 cm) in length.
-African pygmy squirrel is only five inches long from nose to tail, while the Indian giant squirrel is three feet long.
+Squirrels are usually larger and heavier than chipmunks.
+Size varies by species.
+Ground squirrels range from 8 to 12 inches (25-30 cm) in length.
+Tree squirrels are 12 to 20 inches (38-52 cm) in length.
+The African pygmy squirrel is only five inches long from nose to tail, while the Indian giant squirrel is three feet long.

 Number of Species